ARM-software/armnn/src/backends/README.md

 The ```backend.cmake``` has two main purposes:

-1. It makes sure the artifact (typically a static library) is linked into the ArmNN shared library.
+1. It makes sure the artifact (a cmake OBJECT library) is linked into the ArmNN shared library.
 2. It makes sure that the subdirectory where backend sources reside gets included in the build.

 To achieve this there are two requirements for the ```backend.cmake``` file